ChenQiang-CN/a301_2020/notebooks/week10/hires_map.md

 from matplotlib.colors import Normalize from mpl_toolkits.axes_grid1 import make_axes_locatable
 from pyproj import Proj
-from pyproj import transform as proj_transform from rasterio.windows import Window from pathlib import Path import a301_lib import copy
+from rasterio.windows import Window from pathlib import Path import a301_lib import copy from pyproj import Transformer from pyproj import CRS
 ```

 # Read the geotiff with rasterio